bharatbhu/Game/README.md

 Libraries used:

 * jQuery
-* Fontawesome
-* Bootstrap

 ## Running the application

-1. Make sure you have NodeJS installed.
+1. Make sure you have NodeJS  4.2.3 version installed.
 2. npm install
 3. node app.js
 4. Go to http://localhost:3000 to view the game.
+5. only 2 player can play at one time
 # Game